Young module multiplicities and classifying the indecomposable Young permutation modules

-The paper is split into two halves.
-In the first half, we determine several new reduction formulae for $p$-Kostka numbers.
-The first of these shows that multiplication of partitions by $p$ preserves the $p$-Kostka numbers as follows: \begin{thm} Let $\lambda,\mu\vdash r$.
-The following holds: \end{thm} This result, and further reductions are proved in section 2.
+Theorem \ref{thm:multbyp}, and further reductions are proved in Section \ref{sec:red}.
 The main method is to use the Brauer construction applied to $p$-permutation modules as developed by Brou\'{e}, and the description of the Brauer quotients of Young modules given by Erdmann.
 With some analysis of the combinatorics of Young vertices we first prove Theorem \ref{thm:multbyp}, and then use this to determine a lower bound for certain $p$-Kostka numbers corresponding to adding $p$-power multiples of partitions (Theorem \ref{thm:plusalphaplusdelta}).
-Whilst this in general appears to be an inequality, we give certain conditions under which there is equality.
-One special case of this equality (Theorem \ref{thm:addingp}) strengthens the reduction given by Henke in \cite{henke} which says the $p$-Kostka numbers are preserved under adding integer multiples of certain $p$-powers to the first parts of the partitions.
+Whilst this in general is an inequality, we give a sufficient condition for equality.
+The final reduction we give (Theorem \ref{thm:addingp}) says the $p$-Kostka numbers are preserved under adding integer multiples of certain $p$-powers to the first parts of the partitions; this result is a strengthening of a reduction given by Henke in \cite{henke}.

+In Section \ref{sec:dec} we derive the result described above for decomposition numbers, and recall that a combinatorial description relating decomposition numbers of $S(r,r)$ and $S(rp,rp)$ corresponding to $2$-part partitions is already understood.
+By example we show that this does not extend to the general case.

-In the second half of the paper we take a different approach and classify the indecomposable Young permutation modules.
+In Section \ref{sec:indec} we take a different approach and classify the indecomposable Young permutation modules.
 We also determine precisely when a Young permutation module has direct summands occurring in more than one block.
 We summarise these results as: